FAST, EFFECTIVE EXTERMINATION OF MICE AND RATS

 RODENTS 101: WHAT TO KNOW

-Some household pests are just annoying, but rodents pose a number of threats that make professional Tampa extermination a must.
+Some household pests are just annoying, but rodents pose a number of threats that make professional Tampa pest control a must.

 The more you know about rodents and their habits, the better you can keep these dangerous pests away from your home and family.